 - Current Cost Responsibility

-The Interconnection Customer’s current allocated costs for Assigned Network Upgrades, not to exceed the Maximum Cost Responsibility.
-This cost is used to calculate the Interconnection Customer’s Interconnection Financial Security requirement.
+The costs currently allocated for Assigned Network Upgrades to the Interconnection Customer or to the Scheduling Coordinator requesting a long-term Wheeling Through Priority , not to exceed the Maximum Cost Responsibility.
+This cost is used to calculate the Interconnection Customer’s Interconnection Financial Security requirement or the requesting Scheduling Coordinator’s Long-Term Wheeling Through Financial Security requirement.

 * * * * *